bmare/bmare.github.io/_posts/2016-12-01-Digging-the-Dust-of-Shakespeare's-Bones-in-Crystal-Springs.md

 author: The Bard
 title: Digging the Dust of Shakespeare's Bones in Crystal Springs
 description: The story of Reed's lost Shakesperean landmass.
 Originally published in Reed magazine vol. 95, no. 4 from December 2016.
+excerpt: The story of Reed's lost Shakesperean landmass.
+Originally published in Reed magazine vol. 95, no. 4 from December 2016.
 ---

 ![“Reed Students Cry Out Against Shakespeare Isle ‘Desecration.’”
 Photo from the Oregon Journal, Sept.
 28, 1950.](https://www.reed.edu/reed_magazine/december2016/articles/apocrypha/images/shakespeareIsland.jpg)